moj-analytical-services/splink_udfs/README.md

 Computes the Soundex code of a string.
 Always returns a 4-character string (e.g., `S540`, `J200`, `0000` for empty input).

+Note that soundex ignores non-ascii chacters.
+This means, for example, that `soundex('Émilie')` returns M400, which is the same as `soundex('milie')`.

+If you have diacritics or other special characters, you should wrap you call like `soundex(strip_diacritics(first_name))`

 ### `strip_diacritics(VARCHAR) → VARCHAR`

 Removes diacritical marks from a string using Unicode normalization.
 For example, `Jürgen` becomes `Jurgen`.
 This function does not transliterate distinct letters like `ø` or `ß`.